 Chrome extension for LinkedIn and Sales Navigator | 3-person team limits support capacity |

-Datagma Review: How it Works & Key Features
+Datagma Review: How It Works and Key Features

-Data Enrichment: Datagma fills gaps in contact and company records by searching the web in real time.
+Data Enrichment: Datagma fills contact and company record gaps by searching the web in real time.

 Datagma's enrichment service takes incomplete contact records and returns over 75 data points about the person and their company.
 You provide a LinkedIn URL, email address, or full name with company name, and the platform searches public sources for work emails, mobile phone numbers, job titles, seniority levels, company firmographics, funding data, and website traffic information.

 The key difference from most enrichment providers is the no-database approach.
-Datagma doesn't store contact records.
-Every request triggers a fresh web crawl, so the data you receive reflects what's publicly available right now rather than what was cached weeks or months ago.
+Datagma does not store contact records.
+Every request triggers a fresh web crawl, so the data you receive reflects what is publicly available right now rather than what was cached weeks or months ago.
 Response times average about 3 seconds per request.

 Users can access enrichment through several channels: the API (which accepts social URLs, company names, emails, or name-company pairs), file upload for bulk processing up to 50,000 contacts, the Chrome extension for LinkedIn, and native integrations with HubSpot and Pipedrive.
 The HubSpot integration supports two-way enrichment, creating custom properties without overwriting existing data.